 Yes, you can, and he did… lots of it!
-After a year living in Buenos Aires Karl and Marina (now married) found they needed to move to New Zealand to find work, Karl had to return to the sea this time as an officer aboard ships in the oil industry.
-When he was home he was making chocolate in his shed, surprising good chocolate and more than they and their friends could eat.
+After a year living in Buenos Aires Karl and Marina, now married, found they needed to move to New Zealand for Karl’s work.
+He had to return to the sea this time as an officer aboard ships in the oil industry.
+When he was home he was making chocolate in his shed, surprisingly good chocolate and more than they and their friends could eat!

 Soon the toll of being away from his family for over half a year was wearing them down, their first daughter was born (Rose) and being away for so long simply wasn’t sustainable.
 Karl was looking for a new vocation, but he knew it had to be something he was passionate about….

 LET’S MAKE CHOCOLATE!!!

-It seemed like a crazy idea at the time, but they decided (well Karl did) to build a chocolate factory, make and sell chocolate.
-Marina had been PR for Converse in Argentina so together they sketched out what was to become HOGARTH CHOCOLATE…
+It seemed like a crazy idea at the time, but they decided to build a chocolate factory, make and sell chocolate.
+Together they sketched out what was to become HOGARTH CHOCOLATE MAKERS…

 Now they both run the business together while raising a family.